Water Filtering Systems

 This chapter will discuss what centrifuges are, their construction, and how they function.

 A centrifuge is a scientific device that is used to separate fluids, gasses, or liquids based on the density of the subject.
 The separation is acquired by spinning a container with the material at a very high speed.
-The resultant forces created will then push out the heavier materials to the extreme outside of the container.
+The resulting forces created will then cause the heavier materials to travel to the bottom of the container.

 A laboratory centrifuge is a device that makes use of a centrifugal force created by a rotating mechanism of rotors to separate the materials of different particle sizes in a solution or suspension.
 It is commonly used in pharmaceutical, food, environmental protection, and chemical tests.